Files / Russia

 Document Introduction

-In summary, this report is not a history of the war but a dynamic capability assessment based on sustained frontline observation.
-It aims to help U.S. and Western military professionals move beyond stereotypes of the Russian military, understanding its weaknesses exposed, resilience demonstrated, and alarming capacity for rapid learning and adaptation in this high-intensity conventional conflict.
-The report concludes by emphasizing that, despite numerous deficiencies, the Russian military remains an organization with a powerful learning capacity, and its ability to overcome difficulties and adjust its methods of warfare should not be underestimated.
-This compilation is based entirely on open-source and unclassified information, with all analysis stemming from the Troika's collective over 200 years of experience working on Russia and their close daily tracking of the conflict's developments.
+In summary, this report is not a history of the war but a dynamic capabilities assessment based on sustained frontline observation.
+It aims to help U.S. and Western military professionals move beyond stereotypes to understand the weaknesses exposed, the resilience demonstrated, and the alarming speed of learning and adaptation displayed by the Russian military in this high-intensity conventional conflict.
+The report concludes by emphasizing that, despite numerous deficiencies, the Russian military remains a highly capable learning organization whose ability to overcome difficulties and adjust its methods of warfare should not be underestimated.
+This compilation is based entirely on open-source and unclassified information.
+All analysis stems from Troika's collective experience of over 200 years working on Russia and its close daily tracking of the conflict's developments.